percona/pmm-doc/docs/using/backup.md

 # Backup and restore

-!!! caution alert alert-warning "Caution"
-    - Backup and restore are [technical preview](../details/glossary.md#technical-preview) features.
+## Supported setups
-    - Currently supported: MySQL database server or MongoDB replica set cluster, backing up to Amazon AWS S3 and local storage locations.
+- Backups to Amazon AWS S3 and local storage locations
+- MySQL database server replica set cluster
+- MongoDB replica set setups with the following actions:
+  - **Logical snapshot backups**:  Create and Restore
+  - **Physical snapshot backups**: Create and Restore.
+This is only available with Percona Server for MongoDB and requires post-restore actions.
+  -  **PITR backups**: Create both logical local and S3 backups.
+Restore only from S3.

 ## Prerequisites

 ### Enable Backup Management
   1. Go to  <i class="uil uil-cog"></i> **Configuration > PMM Settings > Advanced Settings** and activate the **Backup Management** option.
   2. Click **Apply changes**.
-This adds
+This adds the <i class="uil uil-history"></i> Backup option on the side menu.

-    !!! note alert alert-primary ""
+    !!! caution alert alert-warning "Important"
       If PMM Server runs as a Docker container, enable backup features at container creation time by adding `-e ENABLE_BACKUP_MANAGEMENT=1` to your `docker run` command.

+### Prepare a storage location
+- For local backups, make sure you have write permissions on the path you define.
-- You have an AWS S3 storage account and location details for it.
+- For Amazon AWS S3 backups, make sure you have a storage account and location details ready.

-    !!! note alert alert-primary ""
 In addition to bucket location details, you will also need to ensure proper S3 permissions.
-General minimum permissions are LIST/PUT/GET/DELETE.
+The general minimum permissions are **LIST**/**PUT**/**GET**/**DELETE**.
 A sample IAM policy is:

         ```json
         {